7 Practical Remedies to Relieve Nasal Congestion

-These simple nasal decongestion remedies are simply a few of the most commonly used, and most effective.
-But it’s important that you support them by eating a diet rich in vitamin C and antioxidants.
+These are some of the most common, most effective remedies to relieve nasal congestion.
+But you also have to back them up with a diet rich in vitamin C and antioxidants.

-If your symptoms persist for more than a week, it’s best to see a doctor and find other types of solutions.
+If it last for more than a week, it’s best to see a doctor and find other solutions.